OpenVPN Client Export Package¶

 - Dynamic DNS Hostname Entries

-Each Dynamic DNS hostname configured on the firewall is listed here.
-These are typically the best choice for running a server on a single WAN with a dynamic IP address.
+These are typically the best choice for a server on a single WAN with a dynamic IP address.

 - Verify Server CN

-Specifies how the client will verify the identity of the server certificate.
-The CN of the server certificate is placed in the client configuration, so that if another valid certificate pretends to be the server with a different CN, it will not match and the client will refuse to connect.
+The package places the CN of the server certificate in the client configuration, so that if another valid certificate pretends to be the server with a different CN, it will not match and the client will refuse to connect.

 - Automatic - Use verify-x509-name where possible